C-HGP/GPTalk/README.md

-# GPTalk [WIP]
+# GPTalk

-GPTalk is a voice-activated AI assistant powered by OpenAI's ChatGPT, featuring speech recognition and text-to-speech.
-The project turns your device into a smart speaker that listens for a wake word, responds to voice commands, and reads the generated text aloud.
+GPTalk is a smart speaker powered by OpenAI's ChatGPT and Picovoice's Porcupine wake word engine.
+The application listens for a wake word, processes your speech using speech-to-text, generates a response with ChatGPT, and speaks the response using text-to-speech.

+## Requirements

+- Python 3.6 or higher
+- PyAudio

 ## Installation